metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Panthers run defense is worrisome.
 Eight men in the box against a very heavy formation and Latavius Murray still ran in the touchdown.

-Brees showing so much more of a willingness to throw the ball deep.
+Brees showing so much more of a willingness to throw the ball.

-Alvin Kamara has not factored much into this game going into the second quarter.
-The Saints dominating without arguably their best player on offense is noteworthy.
+The Saints dominating without arguably their best player on offense in Alvin Kamara is noteworthy.

 This Panthers defense is a sieve, at least up until opposing offenses make their way into the red zone.

 Carolina Panthers making some hay using end-arounds and misdirection plays.

+Carolina's offensive line blocking is suspect.